stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 ## Mutating Data: Actions

-An action describes a change in the entity store.
-There are a small number of ways the entity store can be changed:
+An action describes a change to the game state.
+There are a small number of ways the game state can be changed:
  - the value of an entity's data component can be set (added or changed)
  - an entity can gain a new flag component
  - an entity can lose a component